BiologicalRecordsCentre/brc-atlas/README.md

 There are also a number of [working examples](https://biologicalrecordscentre.github.io/brc-atlas/docs/).

 ## Notes for developers
+### Assets
+There are a number of geojson files in the `assets` folder.
+These are loaded by the code when needed.
+In the development environment, it will often be the case that these assets need to be loaded from the local environment but in the live environment, they need to be loaded from the CDN.
+You can edit the code in `src/constants.hs` & `src_e/e_constants.js`, as indicated by inline comments, to make sure the assets are being loaded correctly.
+### Documentation
+The package uses JSDoc to produce the API documentation.
+JSDoc is not included in the package dependendies since developers normally install it globally in their development environment.
 ### Two libraries in one package ###
 There are two libraries in this package:
  - `dist/brcatlas.umd.js` - for atlas mapping in Britain and Ireland